 Homeowners Association (HOA) Liens and Condominium Building Association (Condo Liens)

-Homeowners start to drown in the exponentially growing debt once a lien has been issued, usually followed in many cases within six months by an updated lien, reflecting additional costs.
+Homeowners start to drown in the exponentially growing debt once a lien has been issued, which is usually followed by an updated lien within six months.
 For this reason, some people just throw their hands up in the air and give up.
-There is no negotiating with HOA and Condo boards in most cases.
+There is no negotiating with HOA and condo boards in most cases.

-That is why there are many HOA & Condo liens in foreclosure, which I may add in the right circumstances I would like to buy them.
-You can find out why if you read my article on HOA Foreclosure Play for Big Profits at the County Auction at PropertyOnion.com.
+That is why there are many HOA and condo liens in foreclosure.
+In the right circumstances, I would like to buy them — you can find out why if you read my article HOA Foreclosure Play for Big Profits at the County Auction on PropertyOnion.com.

-There are very few plays as an investor buying at the County Foreclosure Auction for removing or reducing these liens; they are among the very few liens that survive a mortgage foreclosure.
+There aren’t many plays as an investor buying at the county foreclosure auction for removing or reducing these liens; they are among the few liens that survive a mortgage foreclosure.

-However, I have once in my career managed to remove an HOA lien and ultimately defend my position with the Plaintiff’s attorneys, I will tell you how, just for giggles.
+I have once in my career managed to remove an HOA lien and ultimately defend my position with the plaintiff’s attorneys.
+I’ll tell you how, just for giggles.

-This was and still is very unusual as HOA’s and Condo Associations are continually updating their Bylaws.
-I decided to go into the public records and take a look at their Bylaws.
-There’s a section in the Bylaws, which is usually named something like “Covenant For Maintenance of Assessments”, and buried in the middle of this section is a paragraph that covers what happens to delinquent maintenance assessments once the property is sold.
+This was and still is very unusual; HOAs and condo associations continually update their bylaws.
+I decided to go into the public records and take a look at their bylaws.
+There’s a section in the bylaws that is usually named something like “Covenant for Maintenance of Assessments.”
+Buried in the middle of this section is a paragraph that covers what happens to delinquent maintenance assessments once the property is sold.

-The paragraph read like magic, and I quote here, “The personal obligation for delinquent assessments shall not pass to his successors in title unless expressly assumed by them.”
+The paragraph read like magic, and I quote, “The personal obligation for delinquent assessments shall not pass to his successors in title unless expressly assumed by them.”

-Notice how this old untouched Bylaw is written in the masculine, probably by some old Male Chauvinist attorney that did not realize what a disservice he was doing for his client, serves them right!
+Notice how this old, untouched bylaw is written in the masculine, probably by some old male chauvinist attorney who did not realize what a disservice he was doing to his client.
+Serves them right!

-Considering the debt was approaching some $70,000 this information.
-That in truth was pointed out to me a month prior, to add to my due diligence by my then-attorney, ended up making me a very happy camper, not to mention giving me eventually, a healthy payday.
+Considering the debt was approaching some $70,000, this information ended up making me a very happy camper, not to mention giving me a healthy payday.

-After I won the property at the County Foreclosure Auction, I waited several weeks for the expected letter from the HOA’s attorneys.
-I promptly referred them to their Bylaw, which they quickly discounted, quoting some other legal precedent, which made this Bylaw null and void.
+After I won the property at the county foreclosure auction, I waited several weeks for the expected letter from the HOA’s attorneys.
+I promptly referred them to their bylaw, which they quickly discounted, quoting some other legal precedent that made this bylaw null and void.

-So you can see why other experienced County Foreclosure Auction investors and I love messy liens, the messier they are, the better the deal gets many times.
-It thins out the herd of competitors at the County Foreclosure Auctions; the uninformed will take a look at Municipal Liens, perhaps tethered to an IRS Tax Lien and some Mechanics Liens and run a mile.
+You can see why I and other experienced county foreclosure auction investors love messy liens — the messier they are, the better the deal gets in many cases.
+They thin out the herd of competitors at the county foreclosure auctions as well; the uninformed will take a look at municipal liens, perhaps tethered to an IRS tax lien and some mechanics liens, and run a mile.

-But sitting down and looking at exactly what you have and working out if you can resolve these encumbrances to your advantage, makes for a nice windfall for your acquired knowledge of how to remove IRS Tax Liens, Mechanics Liens, Municipal Liens.
-Mortgage and HOA Liens.
-Don’t let deals zip past you because they seem “too messy”, roll up your sleeves and profit!
+But sitting down, looking at exactly what you have, and working out whether you can resolve these encumbrances to your advantage can bring you a nice windfall.
+Your acquired knowledge of how to remove IRS tax liens, mechanics liens, municipal liens, mortgage liens, and HOA liens will be worth it.
+Don’t let deals zip past you because they seem “too messy.”
+Roll up your sleeves and profit!